tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 the same format as a ServerHello message but for convenience we use the term HelloRetryRequest throughout this document as if it were a distinct message.

-The reader is also used to be familiar with {{I-D.ietf-tls-dtls-connection-id}}
+The reader is also as to be familiar with {{I-D.ietf-tls-dtls-connection-id}}
-since this document applies the CID functionality to DTLS 1.3.
+as this document applies the CID functionality to DTLS 1.3.

 Figures in this document illustrate various combinations of the DTLS protocol exchanges and the symbols have the following meaning: